arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	_Listing the resources of a Resource Group_

-5. Choose one resource from the list of resources that will be deleted, for example the Website.
-To get more information about the chosen resouce, specify the name of it.
+5. Choose one resource from the list of resources that will be deleted, for example, the Website.
+To get more information about the chosen resource, specify its name.
 When you use the **Name** parameter to get a particular resource, the **ResourceGroupName**, **ResourceType**, and **APIVersion** parameters are required.

 	````PowerShell
 	Get-AzureResource -Name [YOUR-AZURE-RESOURCE-NAME] -ResourceGroupName [YOUR-AZURE-RESOURCE-GROUP-NAME] -ResourceType "Microsoft.Web/sites" -ApiVersion 2014-04-01